 * Fujiwara no Yasuko藤原康子She received the yasu 康 character from her father, Hino Sukeyasu 日野資.

-Among the names listed above, those marked with an asterisk (*) are names derived from a traditional naming convention based on the father’s henki 偏緯 (a character shared between names); surprisingly, this type of female name is quite common.
+Among the names listed above, those marked with an asterisk (*) are names derived from henki 偏緯, a traditional naming convention in which a character is shared between names.
+(Translator’s note: In this case, between the father’s and daughter’s names.)
+Surprisingly, this type of female name is quite common.
 During the Northern and Southern Courts period, the number of names for women selected and formally submitted by scholars declined compared to the preceding era; nevertheless, names such as Sakako(?) 境子, Komako(?) 薦子, and Junko 殉子 are still considered to fall into this category.

 A survey of the names of wives and daughters belonging to the high-ranking aristocratic families of this era—specifically those corresponding to the later Sekkan-ke 摂関家, Seiga-ke 清華家, Daijin-ke 大臣家, and Urin-ke 羽林家—compiled from sources such as the Sonpi Bunmyaku and others, yields the list presented below.